What the Court Needs to Know

 Before being appointed as a temporary or permanent guardian or conservator every proposed appointee, except entities referred to in section 14-5411, subsection B, shall provide to the court, under oath, the following information: 1.
 Whether or not the proposed appointee has been convicted of a felony in any jurisdiction and, if so, the nature of the offense, the name and address of the sentencing court, the case number, the date of conviction, the terms of the sentence...

-A.R.S. § 14-5106(A)The disclosure covers eleven specific areas, including whether the proposed appointee has ever been removed as a guardian or conservator, whether they have financial interests in enterprises providing housing or healthcare to the ward, and whether they have received gifts or bequests from people they have previously served.
+A.R.S. § 14-5106(A)The disclosure covers eleven specific areas.
+For example, the court asks if the proposed person has ever been removed as a guardian or conservator.
+It also asks about financial ties to companies that provide housing or healthcare to the ward.

-Beyond the mandatory disclosures, the court has broad discretion to dig deeper.
-It can require additional details about past fiduciary service, including case numbers and dates.
-It can also impose restrictions or conditions on the appointment that it finds necessary to protect the ward.
+Beyond the required disclosures, the court can dig deeper.
+It can ask for more details about past fiduciary work, including case numbers and dates.

 The appointing court may impose restrictions or conditions on the appointment of a guardian or conservator, or of a category of guardian or conservator, that it finds necessary to provide for the appropriate care and supervision of its wards or protected persons.